dutchcoders/aws-sdk-osx/README.md

 ## Getting Started is Easy Using Swift

-It is easy to use the AWS SDK for iOS with Swift.
+It is easy to use the AWS SDK with Swift.
 Please see five simple steps below to get started with Swift.

 1. Create an Objective-C bridging header file.
 1. Import the service headers in the bridging header.